-Adjusting Columns and Rows 1.
-Activate at least one cell in the row or column you are adjusting.
-2. Click the Home tab of the Ribbon.
-3. Click the Format button in the Cells group.
-4. Click either Row Height or Column Width from the drop-down menu.

-- 5. Enter the Row Height in points or Column Width in characters in the dialog box. - 6.
+- adjusting. - 2.
+Click the Home tab of the Ribbon. - 3.
+Click the Format button in the Cells group. - Click either Row Height or Column Width from the drop-down menu. - 5.
+Enter the Row Height in points or Column Width in characters in the dialog box. - 6.
 Click the OK button.